Mubi (streaming service): Mubi Notebook (online)

 Mubi's International film publication named Notebook, is composed of daily online publications freely accessible via the website (same as streaming), which has been an essential part of the website's relevance as a curated cinema streaming service.

 The online publication includes a wide variety of coverage of cinema from interviews, features, columns, news, as well as coverage of selected major film festival such as Cannes, Berlinale, Toronto, Sundance and Rotterdam.

 Since 2009, the publication has featured an ongoing column named "Movie Poster of the Week" by writer Adrian Curry, which curates and discusses mostly contemporary movie posters.
 The column's focus allows space to discuss and highlight many territory-specific posters of well-known films around the globe.

 The publication is also known for its focus on a wider range of world cinema and highlight of independent, artist-driven, and experimental cinema.
 Since its beginning in 2009 its contributors have often published writings on sections from major film festivals that are often ignored by other publications such as Toronto International Film Festival's Wavelengths, the Berlinale Forum Expanded, and the New York Film Festival sections Views from the Avant-Garde (until 2013), Projections (2014–2018), and more Currents (2019–).
 Throughout the years, the most consistent coverages of these sections in MUBI Notebook has been made by writers Michael Sicinski and David Hudson.

 In the same form as other online publications of cinema and art at large, MUBI Notebook, is open to the public for pitching and it states its pitching guidelines very clearly on its website.

 Notebook Magazine (print)

 In 2021 Mubi launched the Notebook Magazine, an editorially independent semiannual print magazine with limited sale.
 The magazines are sold globally via both a subscription service (purchased separately from the streaming service) and in selected bookstores around the world.
 The magazine is only available in English language and has no digital archive or version available.

-Since issue 4, Mubi states that "Each issue will come with an exclusive surprise, just for subscribers."

-The magazine has published editions with articles, interviews, and often with special materials written by filmmakers themselves.
-The magazine's focus is based on themes and has highlighted the work of filmmakers, artists, writers and industry professionals with thematic resonance to the edition's focus.
-Some of the highlighted professionals include Yasujirō Ozu, Apichatpong Weerasethakul, Emma Seligman, Mike Leigh, Ryusuke Hamaguchi, Park Chan-wook, Jean-Luc Godard, Tsai Ming-liang, Pedro Costa, Alejandro Jodorowsky, Tacita Dean and Sergei Loznitsa, among many others.

-In issue 3, Mubi began a muti-issue series named "Things a Filmmaker Should Know" inaugurated by Tsai Ming-liang.
-Which since has been followed by contributions from Pedro Costa (issue 4), Tacita Dean (issue 5), Sergei Loznitsa (issue 5), Amalia Ulman (issue 6), Payal Kapadia (issue 6) and Kevin Jerome Everson (issue 7).